Acadia’s Birds by Land & Sea II

 Explore a variety of habitats in the Downeast Acadia Region, focusing on terrestrial birding hotspots and nearshore waters of the Gulf of Maine.
 Observe and learn about birds and regional ecology at a comfortable pace while contributing to Schoodic Institute’s ongoing scientific studies of birds.
 Experience the thrill of discovery while being immersed in Acadia National Park’s outstanding beauty and landscape.

-Due to COVID-19 precautions, participants must provide their own ground transportation to and from Schoodic Institute and during all field trips.
-All field trips will be caravan style.
-All participants must wear a facial mask that covers nose and mouth during all tour activities, especially when social distancing is not possible.
+Due to COVID-19 precautions, participants must provide their own ground transportation to and from Schoodic Institute and possibly during all field trips.
+If we cannot use a van, all field trips will be caravan style.
+All participants must be prepared to wear a facial mask that covers nose and mouth during all tour activities, especially when social distancing is not possible.
 Changes to the status of COVID-19 precautions are monitored closely by Schoodic Institute and are subject to the guidance of the Maine CDC (and U.S. CDC).

 Participants should bring binoculars.
 A camera (optional) can be fun as all tours are fairly scenic.
 Spotting scopes are useful but optional and your guide will provide one for group use, as well as guidebooks.
 None of the tours require strenuous hiking.
 Birding will be slow moving and on level ground.
 There may be some spots that are muddy, uneven, and slippery, but large boots are unnecessary.
 Boat tours can be cold and damp.
 Bring appropriate clothing.